YTmester/PrimePay/README.md

-Web Design: A Responsive Layout for A Restaurant Website
+Web Design: A Responsive Layout for A Online Banking Website